rohithnair/tier2ui/README.md

 Nitty Gritty
 --------------------------------

-1 A service which downloads pdf every day and checks whether pdf is new.
-If the pdf is new , the pdf is downloaded
+1 A service which downloads csv every day from government website and checks whether csv is new.
+If the csv is new , the csv is downloaded

-2 Each page of pdf is extracted and different company information is put to database.
+2 Each page of csv is extracted and different company information is put to database.
 The database is SQL2016.

 3 This scans will delete companies from the database, if the company no longer sponsors.
 The deleted data is moved to a new table, so as to display it back to users.

-4 Another service, will fetch the company address, and NIC codes from Companies House API.
+4 Another service, will fetch the company address, and SIC codes from Companies House API.
        https://developer.companieshouse.gov.uk/api/docs/

    This is done to augment the existing data with the industry in which the company operates.